oracle-livelabs/analytics-ai/dw-hr-analytics/perform-analysis/perform-analysis.md

 ## Task 4: Using Attrition Data set in the Human Resource project

 1. Open the Human Resource workflow.
 Click on the edit button to enter into the edit mode.
-From the data panel, click on the 'plus' sign and select **Add Data Set**.
+From the data panel, click on the encircled **+** sign and select **Add Data Set**.

     ![Edit Dashboards](./images/edit-dashboard.png "Edit Dashboards")